What to Expect When You Arrive

 - Experienced support staff

-The emergency service technical staff consists of thirteen experienced certified veterinary technicians along with a staff of part-time certified technicians.
-Three of our technicians are specialty certified in the area of veterinary emergency and critical nursing.
+The emergency service technical staff consists of full-time experienced certified veterinary technicians along with a staff of part-time certified technicians.
+Two of our technicians are specialty certified in the area of veterinary emergency and critical nursing.
 Our technicians are an integral part of our emergency and critical care team.

 - Access to Other Specialists